-We are aware of at least one report in December 2021 concerning a gun death:
+We are aware of one report in December 2022 concerning the verdict of an inquest into a gun death:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least seven reports in December 2021 which we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of three reports in December 2022 that we believe to relate to the above, including:

-We are aware of at least seven reports in December 2021 that we believe to relate to the above:
+We are aware of at least six reports in December 2022 that we believe to relate to the above:

-We note at least five reports involving the use of police Tasers.
+We are aware of at least three reports in December 2022 involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least five reports in December 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least four reports in December 2022 of animal cruelty and/or death involving a gun, including: